-1. Temporarily secure panels at peak until the zee-closure is installed.
-2. Field cut zee-closures to fit panel width.
-3. Apply tape sealant to panels 1.5" from the end of the panels 4.
-Install zee-closures to panels at 6" O.C.
-Vertical leg of zee-closure should be 2" from the end of the panel.
-5. Seal ends of zee-closures to panel with tube sealant.
-Install tape sealant to the top leg of zee-closure.
-6. Attach high side eave trim to zee-closures with fasteners at 6" O.C.
+1. Temporarily secure panels at peak until the Z-closure is installed.
+2. Field cut Z-closures to fit between panel ribs.
+3. Apply tape sealant to panels 1.5" from the end of the panels

+4. Install Z-closures to panels with 3 screws per panel (max.
+6" O.C.).
+Vertical leg of Z-closure should be at least 2" from the end of the panel.
+5. Seal ends of Z-closures to panel with tube sealant.
+Add tube sealant to the top leg of Z-closure.
+6. Attach high side eave trim to Z-closures with fasteners at 1 per Z-closure.